 Education PhD in Political Science, Northeastern University Master of Public Health, Boston University School of Public Health Bachelor of Arts in Biology and Art History, Boston University

-Chris Chanyasulkit, PhD, MPH, is a senior lecturer and course designer in the Department of Public Health at Simmons College.
+Chris Chanyasulkit PhD, MPH, serves as course designer for Social Determinants of Health and Health Policy Analysis and Change.
 Chanyasulkit comes to Simmons with a background in policy advocacy that is grounded in a strong belief in eliminating the structural barriers to equity for vulnerable populations.
 She holds leadership positions with local, state, regional, and national governance and civic engagement organizations, working to promote racial and gender equity and policy advocacy.

 In addition to currently co-chairing the Brookline Commission for Women, Chanyasulkit was a gubernatorial appointee to both the Massachusetts Asian American Commission and the Commission on the Status of Women.
 In that capacity, she advocated for the needs of Asian Americans and women throughout the commonwealth.